- Giving Options

 How to Make a Tax-Free Distribution from Your Individual Retirement Account

 For those who are 70½ or older, any amount up to $100,000 can be distributed tax-free from your Individual Retirement Account (IRA) to Stanford or your other favorite charities though December 31, 2019—and unless Congress changes this law, similar distributions can be made in future years as well.
 This amount can count toward your required minimum distribution for the year in which the distribution is made.
 Although these distributions are not deductible as charitable contributions on your income tax return, they impact your taxes because they are not treated as taxable income to you.

 Here’s how it works:

 - You must be 70½ or older at the time of distribution.

 - You may distribute any amount up to $100,000 in a calendar year to charity, as long it is completed by December 31 of the year in which you intend to make the charitable distribution.

-- Your IRA administrator must make the distribution directly to the charity, or you may write a check payable to the charity from your IRA checkbook.
+- Your IRA administrator must make the distribution directly to the charity, or you may write a check payable to the charity from your IRA checkbook (special rules apply when a check is written from an IRA checkbook, please contact the Stanford Office of Planned Giving for more information).
 For a sample letter of instruction to your IRA administrator requesting a distribution to Stanford, click here.

-- If you make a gift to Stanford from your IRA, please include written instructions on how you would like to designate your gift by making a note on your IRA check.
+- If you make a gift to Stanford from your IRA, please include written instructions on how you would like to designate your gift.
 You can also call 866.543.0243 or email firstname.lastname@example.org with your gift designation.